 Fall is here, and salmon are returning to streams and rivers around the Puget Sound.
-There are chinook, coho, chum, sockeye, steelhead, cutthroat trout, and, because it’s an odd numbered year, pink salmon.
+There are chinook, coho, chum, sockeye, steelhead, and cutthroat trout.
 They are heading for the streams where they hatched, so they can spawn.
-They'll struggle through the current, compete with each other for mates and spawning spots, and then die in the streams (except for the steelhead, which returns to the sea).
+They’ll struggle through the current, compete with each other for mates and spawning spots, and then die in the streams (except for the steelhead, which usually returns to the sea).
 Here are some places to get a glimpse of this amazing journey.

 Cedar River, Renton